serverpod/serverpod_docs/docs/06-concepts/01-working-with-endpoints.md

 # Working with endpoints

 Endpoints are the connection points to the server from the client.
 With Serverpod, you add methods to your endpoint, and your client code will be generated to make the method call.
-For the code to be generated, you need to place your endpoint in the endpoints directory of your server.
+For the code to be generated, you need to place the endpoint file anywhere under the **lib** directory of your server.
 Your endpoint should extend the `Endpoint` class.
 For methods to be generated, they need to return a typed `Future`, and its first argument should be a `Session` object.
 The `Session` object holds information about the call being made and provides access to the database.

 ```dart
 import 'package:serverpod/serverpod.dart';